lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

     We have chosen to treat participation in the strictest sense: **once a child begins a study by clicking the 'Participate Now' button, they are treated as having 'participated' in that study**, regardless of how far they get through the study session.
 For internal studies, we also check that the participant at least reaches the first frame (as opposed to clicking to start and then closing the page before it loads).

 If you want to prevent a child from doing your study more than once, you can add the study itself to the 'must not have participated' list.
-However, keep in mind that as soon as a child clicks on the 'Participate now' button, they will be treated as having 'particpated' (even if they don't finish) and will see an eligibility warning if they try to start the study again (see :ref:`What counts as 'participated' <what-counts-as-participated>`).
+However, keep in mind that as soon as a child clicks on the 'Participate now' button, they will be treated as having 'particpated' (even if they don't finish) and will see an eligibility warning if they try to start the study again (see :ref:`What counts as 'participated'? <what-counts-as-participated>`).

 As with all of the eligibility criteria, if the child is not eligible due to the study's prior participation requirements, they can still choose to participate in the study, but they will see a warning below the 'Participate Now' button when the ineligible child is selected (see image below).
 The purpose of this warning is to make sure that families know that they may not be compensated and their data may not be used.